-Changes in the employment rate of disabled persons (Brother Industries, Ltd.)
+Changes in the employment rate of persons with disabilities (Brother Industries, Ltd.)

-BIL is continuously committed to its policy of building a workplace environment where employees, with or without disabilities, can deepen mutual understanding and maximize their abilities by strengthening collaboration among them based on "Trust and Respect" stipulated in the Codes of Practice of the Global Charter.
+BIL is continuously committed to its policy of building a workplace environment where employees, with or without disabilities, can deepen mutual understanding, strengthen collaboration among them, and maximize their abilities based on "Trust and Respect" stipulated in the Codes of Practice of the Global Charter.

-In accordance with legal changes, including the revision of the "Act for Promotion of Employment of Persons with Disabilities," BIL provides employees with e-learning programs that teach the outlines and concepts of laws and workshops to facilitate specific actions, with the Brother Group employees serving as job coaches.
-In addition, BIL selects "work and life consultants for disabled people," who provide advice and other support for employees with disabilities, from among employees in respective factories, and provides those consultants with a continuing educational program by an external teacher.
+To respond to legal changes, such as the revision of the "Act for Promotion of Employment of Persons with Disabilities," BIL has been providing employees with e-learning programs that teach the outlines and concepts of laws and workshops by the Brother Group employees who serve as job coaches to facilitate specific actions.
+In addition, BIL selects work and life consultants for disabled people, who provide advice and other support for employees with disabilities, from among employees in respective factories, and provides those consultants with a continuing educational program by an external teacher.
 In such ways, BIL builds a system that enables the entire workplace to understand and support employees with disabilities.